 - 1/4 cup canola oil

 - Using a sharp knife, level the bottom of each artichoke and cut 1 in. from the tops.
 Using kitchen scissors, snip off tips of outer leaves.
 Place artichokes in a large saucepan; add 1 in. of water.
 Bring to a boil.
-Reduce heat; cover and simmer for 30-35 minutes or until leaves near the center pull out easily.
+Reduce heat; cover and simmer for 30-35 minutes or until leaves in the center pull out easily.